amengol/Fanshawe_Game_Jam/README.md

 Some decals with "dirt" textures are places throughout the scene

 **Normal, Specular and Alpha Maps**
-The normal + specular + alpha maps were havely used is the scene and are working fine
+The normal + specular + alpha maps were heavily used is the scene and are working fine

 **Physics**
 Physics is being driven by Bullet indirectly by a Physics interface